apinanyogaratnam/stew-hash/README.md

 # Stew hash

 This is a simple hashing library for python.
+This package requires python version 3.10.4 or greater

 ## Table of Contents